40thieves/webpack-sentry-plugin/README.md

 - Thanks to [@MikaAK](https://github.com/MikaAK) for creating [s3-webpack-plugin](https://github.com/MikaAK/s3-plugin-webpack), which inspired much of this project
 - Thanks for [@danharper](https://github.com/danharper) for creating the original build script implementation

+### Contributing

+Contributions are welcome 😄.
+To run the tests, please ensure you have the relevant environment variables set up.
+You can `cp .env.example .env` and fill it in.

+#### Commands to be aware of

+*Warning*: The test suite will create releases & upload files.
+They should be cleaned up afterward, but ensure that you are not overwriting something important!

+- `npm test`: Runs the test suite
+- `npm run build`: Compiles distribution build